 Logs.
 Where are my logs?
 In monolithic applications that are usually easy to answer and even when woken up at 3 am developer would be able to tell you.
 Things change radically when you have a multitude of microservices instances and each one produces some logs (we believe we don’t need to convince anyone why logging is so important at all).
 Usually you need two things: logs consolidation and correlation.

 Logs consolidation gives you access to all the logs from a single place.
 Solutions to that vary, starting from setting up global shared folder to which all microservice instances write, through dedicated microservice which gathers log entries to tools like ELK (Elasticsearch, Logstash & Kibana) + Serilog.
-That not only makes logging to common location easy to configure but also makes them easy to search through.
+That not only makes logging to a common location easy to configure but also makes them easy to search through.

 To give your logs more readability add correlation ID to every log entry.
 Correlation ID allows you to track logical flow as it travels through multiple services.
 Just remember to pass the ID with every API request you make (HTTP header is perfect for this).

 Standardization vs. independence.
 Microservices are largely their own beasts.
 You want each one to be developed by an independent team and deployed freely when the team decides.
 Yet you need to keep some baseline.
-Wise men say you should have the solid infrastructure (the between) and flexible services (the inside).
+Wise men say you should have a solid infrastructure (the between) and flexible services (the inside).
 Shared libraries might help, but you need to be careful not to impose rogue dependencies, which could push you into deployment & upgrade coordination hell.
 Instead, build shared libraries only for the infrastructural and cross-cutting aspects like logging or security – never expose any business domain logic or entities through them.
 This approach is used in MAKO – a platform for rapid software development.

 Automation.
 We touched this topic earlier but generally you should try to automate whatever you can – otherwise, you would waste your time for repeatable tasks.
 From testing to deployment.
 You need DevOps for that.